KirillKulaev/EDD_yandex/README.md

 ## Use PySCF from data

-## Using a UKS Density Matrix for RKS SCF in PySCF

-You can use data to PySCF caluclations
+You can use data to PySCF calculations

 ```python
 import numpy as np